Oneirical/The-Games-Foxes-Play/design/Development Logs/23-05-02 - Strokes on Canvas.md

 Finally, some old spells from version 0.2 have found their way back in, adapted and revised to fit the new spell-component system.
 "Joltzazon", for example, is now a very powerful Mutator that lets spells "spread" across adjacent targets, resulting in [amusing effects](https://youtube.com/shorts/Fp63Jid-aNo?feature=share).
 Abazon and Rasel have also returned.

 I predict that next week will haul me back screaming into the abyss of responsibilities and will devour a significant chunk of my free time.
-I will still see if I can cook up something simple for next Saturday, my motivation levels are through the roof!
+I will still see if I can cook up something for next Saturday, my motivation levels are through the roof!
+I have some fine ideas cooked up...